2i2c-org/2i2c-org.github.io/content/posts/2021/pangeo-goes-live/index.md

 For users of Pangeo's infrastructure, the switch should be a smooth one!
 The new hub should behave nearly identically to the old one, and will be managed by 2i2c engineers moving forward, in partnership with the Pangeo community.
-It will be available at the same URL (https://us-central1-b.gcp.pangeo.io) and your home directories were synced to the new hub only a few days before the migration took place.
+It will be available at the same URL (https://us-central1-b.gcp.pangeo.io) and there's no need to worry about your home directories, they were synced to the new hub only a few days before the migration took place.
 Development and operations on this hub will all be done in the open, and [we invite participation and feedback from others](https://discourse.pangeo.io/t/migration-of-us-central1-b-gcp-pangeo-io-to-2i2c-infrastructure/1890) in our infrastructure work.

 On **15th November 2021**, the old Pangeo GCP JupyterHub will be shut down, and the project will move forward on the new 2i2c Pangeo Hub.